knowit-finland-javascript-guild/refactoring-with-stratified-design/README.md

 a.
 Take a look at files at `./examples/`

+- Before starting, launch the test suite by running `npm test`
 - look at the code and try to figure out a logical structure
 - stratify the code to logical layers better corresponding to the level of detail of the function at hand